 STD.
 BENCH TYPE FUME HOOD

 Std.
-Bench type of Fume Hood is characterized by a std. worktop height which results in a std. working height for the operator.
+Bench type of lab fume hood is characterized by an std. worktop height which results in a std. working height for the operator.
 This allows Std. height of equipment to be installed and mounted in the work chamber, tested in acc. with EN 14175.

 LOW BENCH TYPE OF FUME HOOD